AI Sutherland Bell - The Green Man and the Ravens Quest

 Black Iris: Poems from Jordan by Alexander Williams

 I met Alex at the premier showing of Heaven’s Rage (Leslie Tate and Mark Crane) in October 2017.
-Since then, Alex has joined the TSL team as an author.
-His book His Hidden Wings was published in 2018.

 Alex is multi-talented.
 At the showing of Heaven’s Rage (Berkhamsted Live), Alex was singing numbers form the musical he’d written for a school production.
 Later I heard him at The Kitchen, Croxley, were he hosted Dial Up – an open-mic event featuring music, readings, poetry and whatever goes.
 THis was the last night at Croxley, the new venue being the Improv Theatre on Finchley Road (entrance the North Star pub.
 For those not wanting to travel, The Kitchen has a new open mic host).